amnuts/opcache-gui/README.md

 The composer.json file is provided to allow you to deploy the opcache gui a little easier by using composer.

-## Previous releases
+## Releases

-Previous releases of the GUI are available at:
+Releases of the GUI are available at:

 https://github.com/amnuts/opcache-gui/releases/